 The same technology is also used to make the characters’ mouths move.

-The second option is an automated system that follows a set pattern that has been choreographed and programed into the eyelid mechanics for specific performances or appearances.
+The second option is an automated system that follows a set pattern that has been choreographed and programmed into the eyelid mechanics for specific performances or appearances.

 Mesh Is Also Used for Heat Control